sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-dns-clientdnssuffixsearchorderdomainnamevalue.md

 `Value` specifies the value of the [DomainName](microsoft-windows-dns-clientdnssuffixsearchorderdomainname.md).

 **Note**
-This element does not appear in the **Properties** pane of Windows® System Image Manager (Windows SIM) until you add [DomainName](microsoft-windows-dns-clientdnssuffixsearchorderdomainname.md) to the answer file.
+This element does not appear in the **Properties** pane of Windows System Image Manager (Windows SIM) until you add [DomainName](microsoft-windows-dns-clientdnssuffixsearchorderdomainname.md) to the answer file.